ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 unless the application knows that the encrypted content is a JWP by another means or convention, in which case the `cty` value MAY be omitted.

+# Detached Payloads

+In some contexts, it is useful to make statements about payloads which are not themselves contained within the JWP, similar to "Detached Content" in JWS [@RFC7515].

+For this purpose, the compact, JSON and CBOR serializations allow for all payloads to be omitted from a serialized form.
+While this is a legal serialization, it is not on its own able to be verified.

+The recipient is expected to perform some sequence of steps defined by the application to recreate the array of payloads, including order and optionality.
+This effectively recreates the fully specfiied serialization of the JWP, even if the software implementation does not go through this final step.

+An application MAY also choose to detach individual payloads, indicating those payloads as omitted within serialization.
+Such applications SHOULD take steps to make sure holders/verifiers understand that reconstitution is required; otherwise, the serialization will look like a fully-formed but cryptographically invalid JWP.

 # Security Considerations {#SecurityConsiderations}